 SIOM specializes in high-power laser technology, strong field physics, high-intensity optics, information optics, quantum optics, laser and optoelectronic devices, and optical materials, etc. SIOM comprises eight research laboratories, including a national key laboratory, a joint CAS-CAEP laboratory, four CAS key laboratories and a Shanghai municipal key laboratory.

-Till to the end of 2015, SIOM has 883 employees including 321 senior researchers.
-8 distinguished SIOM scientists have been elected academicians of CAS or the Chinese Academy of Engineering.
+Till the end of 2017, SIOM has 883 employees including 321 senior researchers, among whom 9 distinguished SIOM scientists have been elected as academicians of CAS or the Chinese Academy of Engineering.
 SIOM currently has 493 graduates pursuing Ph.D. and master’s degrees.

 SIOM has received 46 national level awards and more than 300 provincial level awards for its scientific and technological achievements.
 Both the Shenguang Laser Experimental System and the Table-Top OPCPA (Optical Parametric Chirped Pulse Amplification) Ultra-intense, Ultra-short Pulsed Laser Facility won First-class National Science and Technology Progress Awards.
 Over 200 patents are granted to SIOM annually.
 In terms of the number of patent applications it makes, SIOM ranks among the top institutions in China.
 SIOM researchers also publish more than 600 papers annually.
 Based on three publication indices for S&T papers (i.e., inclusion in SCI, overseas citations, and publication in domestic journals), SIOM has been ranked in the forefront of Chinese national research institutions for several years.